MicrosoftDocs/connected-spaces/articles/new.md

 ## November 6, 2020

-The November 6 release includes the following new feature.
+The November 6 release includes the following new features.

 | Feature | Solution update required? |
 |----------------------------------------------------------------------------------------|------|